 All individuals are expected to cooperate in the investigation and are expected to abide by the university's code of conduct, including honesty.
 Individuals who obstruct the investigation process or who are dishonest and hinder the institution's ability to conduct a prompt and thorough investigation of allegations will be subject to discipline.

-The Title IX Coordinator or designee, in consultation with the chair of the SCGB, will appoint a hearing panel within fourteen (14) days of receiving a complaint that is to be adjudicated.
+The Title IX Coordinator or designee, in consultation with the chair of the University Hearing Board, will appoint a hearing panel within fourteen (14) days of receiving a complaint that is to be adjudicated.
 (Exceptions to the 14-day deadline may be authorized for special circumstances.)
 A hearing panel consists of at least one faculty member, one staff member, and, in cases where the complainant or the respondent is a student, one student member.
-The chair of the SCGB may choose to impanel additional members of the board.
+The chair of the University Hearing Board may choose to impanel additional members of the board.

-The Title IX Coordinator or designee will refer all complaints requiring resolution by Adjudication to the chair of the SCGB and to the designated investigator(s).
+The Title IX Coordinator or designee will refer all complaints requiring resolution by Adjudication to the chair of the University Hearing Board and to the designated investigator(s).
 The Title IX Coordinator or designee will also give a copy of the complaint to the respondent.

-The hearing panel will hold a formal fact-finding hearing and receive testimony from the designated investigator(s), the complainant, the respondent and other witnesses, as the panel deems necessary.
+The purpose of a formal hearing is to receive testimony from the designated investigator(s), the complainant, the respondent and other witnesses, as the panel deems necessary.
 The chair of the hearing panel will exercise discretion in determining which witnesses are necessary to the hearing process.

 Although the hearing procedures are designed to respect fundamental standards of fairness, they are not intended to be equivalent to those employed in a civil or criminal judicial process.
 They are set with an aim of providing the hearing board with the best opportunity for determining the truth of the matter’s dispute.
 Minor deviations from these prescribed procedures will not render a decision invalid or constitute grounds for an appeal unless a matter of fundamental fairness has been violated.